How to Test for Hard Water at Home

 Type in your suburb.
 The report shows hardness as calcium carbonate in mg/L.

 This is the most accurate method.
 The data comes straight from your supplier.
-For a city-by-city overview, see our guide to hard water areas in Australia.
+For a city-by-city overview, see our guide to hard water hotspots in Australia.

 Understanding Your Result